Big, messy, complicated: Biden's plan churns in Congress

 While much has been cut from Biden’s sweeping vision, still in the mix is a long list of priorities: free prekindergarten for all youngsters, expanded health care programs — including the launch of a new $35 billion hearing aid benefit for people with Medicare — and $555 billion to tackle climate change.

-There’s also a one-year extension of an enhanced child care tax credit that was put in place during the COVID-19 rescue and new child care subsidies to ensure families pay no more than 7% of incomes for care.
+There’s also a one-year extension of an enhanced child care tax credit that was put in place during the COVID-19 rescue and new child care subsidies.

 Other expanded health care programs build on the Affordable Care Act by funding subsidies to help people buy insurance policies and providing coverage in states that declined Obamacare’s Medicaid expansion.

-An additional $100 billion to bolster the immigration and border processing system could boost the overall package to $1.85 trillion if it clears Senate rules.
+An additional $100 billion to bolster the immigration system could boost the overall package to $1.85 trillion if it clears Senate rules.

 Republicans remain overwhelmingly opposed, forcing Biden to rely on the Democrats’ narrow majority in Congress with no votes to spare in the Senate and few in the House.

-Biden’s proposal would be paid for by imposing a new 5% surtax on income over $10 million a year and an additional 3% on those over $25 million and by instituting a new 15% corporate minimum tax, keeping with his plans to have no new taxes on those earning less than $400,000 a year, officials said.
+Biden’s proposal would be paid for by imposing a new 5% surtax on income over $10 million a year and an additional 3% on those over $25 million and by instituting a new 15% corporate minimum tax, keeping with his plans to have no new taxes on those earning less than $400,000 a year.
 A special billionaires’ tax was not included.

 Revenue to help pay for the package would also come from rolling back some of the Trump administration’s 2017 tax cuts and stepping up pursuit of tax dodgers by the IRS.
 Biden has vowed to cover the entire cost of the plan, ensuring it does not pile onto the nation’s debt load.